doanvalerie/pokemini-website/docs/implementation.md

 lng: -121.757724
 ```

-which is approximately at the center of UC Davis campus.
+which is approximately at the center of the UC Davis campus.

-Then, we add an `<AdvancedMarker />` component, to the user's GPS coordinates,
+Then, we add an `<AdvancedMarker />` component to the user's GPS coordinates,
 which drops a pin onto the map at the specified coordinates.

 Using the `@aws-sdk/client-dynamodb` and `@aws-sdk/lib-dynamodb` libraries, we
-retrieve all Pokemon from the DynamoDB Pokemon collection and render each Pokemon
+retrieve all Pokémon from the DynamoDB Pokémon collection and render each
-onto the map using `<AdvancedMarker />` components at their respective GPS
+Pokémon onto the map using `<AdvancedMarker />` components at their respective
-coordinates.
+GPS coordinates.
 Finally, we download transparent images for each of the five
-supported Pokemon types (Pikachu, Eevee, Lickitung, Piplup, Jigglypuff) and we
+supported Pokémon types (Pikachu, Eevee, Lickitung, Piplup, Jigglypuff) and we
-set the `<AdvancedMarker />` icon for these Pokemon to be their respective
+set the `<AdvancedMarker />` icon for these Pokémon to be their respective
 images.

 All of the `<AdvancedMarker />` components (both the user pin and all the
-Pokemon pins from DynamoDB) are set to update every 5 seconds.
+Pokémon pins from DynamoDB) are set to update every 5 seconds.

 ## Game business logic